 Empathy in action!

-Empathy is a comforting suave for any situation.
+Empathy is a comforting salve for any situation.
 It binds us together.
 It unifies our differences.
 This human expression heals hurts and builds bridges of compassion that cultivate more loving relationships and healthier communities.

 If you struggle like Judy to understand another’s perspective or to empathize, it’s worth learning this tool and practicing until the skill becomes natural.